rslakra/PyTheorem/README.md

 │    ├── __init__.py                # The package initializer
 │    └── README.md                  # The README file of ews module
 ├── aptitude                        # an aptitude package/
+├── aws                             # an AWS package/
+├── configs                         # The configs package
+├── core                            # The core package
 ├── domain                          # a domain package/
 ├── games                           # a games package/
 ├── quiz                            # a quiz package/
 ├── README.md                       # Instructions and helpful links
 ├── requirements.txt                # a list of package dependencies
-└── robots.txt                      # tells which URLs the search engine crawlers can access on your site
+├── robots.txt                      # tells which URLs the search engine crawlers can access on your site └── /                               #
 ```

 ## Python Projects Structures